miso-lims/miso-lims/docs/user_manual/site_configuration.md

 ## Logging In

-You log in to MISO using a username and password.
-These credentials may come from different places, depending on your site configuration.
+You log in to MISO using either a username and password or a single sign-on button, depending on your site configuration.
+The way that MISO identifies you may come from different places.

 In some cases, user accounts are stored in the MISO database.
 When this is the case, MISO administrators are responsible for creating new users.
 Any user is able to edit their own user details and change their password from